SUMMARY

 • COMPOSITION: Post-synaptic neurotoxins, Cardiotoxins, Necrotoxins (possibly present), EXTREMLY HIGH VENOM YIELD.

-• LOCAL EFFECTS: High lethality potential, pain, swelling, necrosis.
+• LOCAL EFFECTS: Pain, swelling, necrosis.

 • TREATMENT: Antivenom.